 What may this incredible artistic heritage reveal about the evolution of human thought, belief, and the manner in which man related and reacted to the natural world and beyond?

-- to provide different tools to “read” into works of art and engage with them on a profound and iconological level
+- to provide different tools to “read” into works of art and engage with them on a profound iconological, theological, philosophical, and cultural level;

-- to present the story and evolution of art in relation to Christian values and beliefs
+- to present the story and evolution of art in relation to core Christian beliefs, dogmas and values;

 People who wish to enrich their spirituality by learning how to read and meditate artworks